krisHicban/art-of-programming/06_oop/Special_Task/oop_homework_english.md

 ---

-## Your Night Walk: The Perfect Example
+## Night Walk: The Perfect Example

-Let me trace how the real world data model led to the programming concepts:
+How the real world data model led to the programming concepts:

 ### 1. The Reality You First Observed

-During your night walk, your brain naturally processed:
+During the night walk, brain naturally processed:

 **Raw Sensory Data → Natural Categories**